Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

 \subsubsection{Various memory types}

 A particular form of memory is inertia.
-In systems with inertia the motion does not stop when the force diminishes.
-Regarding heat conduction, the inertial effects may be incorporated via introducing a time derivative of the heat flux, this is called Maxwell-Cattaneo-Vernotte (MCV) equation:
+In systems with inertia, the motion does not stop when the force diminishes. { From a mathematical point of view, the representation of inertia requires additional state variables, e.g., momentum in mechanics and heat flux in heat conduction.
+In heat conduction, the time derivative of the heat flux appears in the constitutive equation, and one obtains the so-called Maxwell-Cattaneo-Vernotte (MCV) equation}:

-Here $\tau$ is the relaxation time, expressing inertial effects in heat conduction.
-This equation was suggested intuitively by Maxwell~\cite{Max867a}, Cattaneo~\cite{Cat48a} and Vernotte~\cite{Ver58a1}.
+Here, $\tau$ is the relaxation time, expressing inertial effects in heat conduction.
+This equation was suggested intuitively by Maxwell \cite{Max867a}, Cattaneo \cite{Cat48a} and Vernotte \cite{Ver58a1}.
 The elimination of the heat flux leads to a telegraph-type, damped wave propagation equation for heat conduction.
-The MCV equation can be formulated equivalently in the framework of Gurtin-Pipkin theory, with the following convolution integral
+The MCV equation can be formulated equivalently in the framework of Gurtin-Pipkin theory, with the following convolution integral,

-where the memory kernel is $\kappa(s) = \frac{\lambda}{\tau} e^{-\frac{s}{\tau}}$~\cite{ColGur67a,GurPip68a,FabLaz14a}.
+where the memory kernel is $\kappa(s) = \frac{\lambda}{\tau} e^{-\frac{s}{\tau}}$ \cite{ColGur67a,GurPip68a,FabLaz14a}.
 This is the previously mentioned strong time nonlocality utilizing a memory functional.
-Analogously, one may imagine that there is a time difference, a delay, a lag between the temperature and heat, that is the Fourier law is modified as
+Analogously, one may imagine that there is a time difference, a delay, a lag between the temperature and heat.
+That is, the Fourier law is modified as

-as it was suggested by Tzou in the dual-phase-lag theory~\cite{Tzo95a,Tzo97b}.
-Thus one obtains a delay partial differential equation, for which applying the first order Taylor series expansion, it reproduces the MCV equation with $\tau= \tau_1-\tau_2$.
+{suggested by Tzou in the dual-phase-lag theory, as it was already mentioned in the Introduction \eqref{dpl_eq}}.
+Thus one obtains a delay partial differential equation, for which by applying the first-order Taylor series expansion, it reproduces the MCV equation with $\tau= \tau_1-\tau_2$.